deeppavlov/chatsky/README.md

     print(out_response)

 ```
-When you run this code you get
+When you run this code, you get similar output:
 ```
 type your answer: hi
 Okey